laurenHorton/olio-interview/README.md

 ### Lauren's next step if I had more time

-- If the api had the option of limiting the number of requests pagination could be handled on the back end
+- If the api has the capacbility of getting individual articles with an ID number I would have used this to improve the details page loading
-- extract out the getBounds function and simplify
+- The getBounds function could be simplified
-- error handling on fetchArticles
+- Add error handling on fetchArticles
-- error page
+- Add error page for a failed request
-- pagination
+- Add some pagination so larger number of requests don't make the page messy
-- change icon
+- Change the page icon from the react default
-- add header for olio
-- use tailwind
+- Add a Olio head, banner and styling
+- Use tailwind rather than keep all the styling in the create-react-app app.css
-- styling in container use breakpoints
+- Base the styling on screen breakpoints
-- remove duplicate code from atricle details page
+- Atricle details page and article page have similar code that could be improved
-- wouldn't use actual ids in url
+- I wouldn't use the actual ID in the url for security reasons
-- article data page better destructure
-- clicking on pin on map should scroll to the option in the list
+- Clicking on pin on map should scroll to the option in the list
-- add back to homepage
+- Add back to homepage navigation from the details page
-- use cookies instead of local storage?
-- check dependencies are dependencies not dev dependencies
+- Check dependencies are dependencies not dev dependencies
-- Accessibility
+- Accessibility improvements
-- convert fetch to use async await
+- Convert the fetch to use async await

-### To Do

-- code comments
-- styling
+- Alot of styling!

 ### Dependencies